• Skip to primary navigation

 If Configure IP Address is set to Automatic, your IP Address is Dynamic, if it is set to Manual it is a Static type of IP Address.

-Compared to computers, it is easier to check whether you are using a Dynamic or Static IP Address on a mobile device.
+Compared to computers, it is easier to check whether you are using a Dynamic or Static type of IP Address on a mobile device.

 1. Go to Settings > Wi-Fi > tap on your Wi-Fi Network.